rustronaut/docs/features/web-console/README.md

 ## Overview

 The Rustronaut Web Console provides a modern, browser-based management interface for the entire zero-trust networking platform.
-Built with React and TypeScript, it offers real-time monitoring, policy management, and system administration capabilities.
+Built with Next.js, React and TypeScript, it offers real-time monitoring, policy management, and system administration capabilities.

-**Status**: 🚧 **Backend Complete, Frontend Pending**
+**Status**: ✅ **MVP Complete - Ready for Production**

 ## 🔧 Current Implementation Status